DanielMaherDev/answertime/README.md

 3. Go to the repository settings, and within here select 'pages'
 5. Select `main` in the Source drop down box below the 'Build and deployment' title and click save.
 6. Wait for the live site to become active.
 Upon reloading a link will appear for the site

+## Cloning
+1. On GitHub.com, navigate to the main page of the repository which is ['here'](https://github.com/DanielMaherDev/answertime)
+2. Above the list of files, click  Code.
+3. Copy the URL for the repository.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type git clone, and then paste the URL you copied earlier.
+7. Press Enter to create your local clone.

+## Forking
+1. Login or signup to [GitHub](https://github.com/)
+2. Find the relevant repo, which is in this case ['answertime'](https://github.com/DanielMaherDev/answertime)
+3. Click on the 'Fork' button in the upper left.
+4. Your forked version of this repo will be generated!

 ## Credits